asanehi1/601.229-hw1/README.txt

-Alexis Sanehia worked on for MS2: apint_highest_bit_set, apint_create_from_hex (small and large), apint_format_as_hex (small and large), apint_compare, units tests for these functions as well. started add and sub code, then Maudeline took over.
+Alexis Sanehia worked on for MS2: apint_highest_bit_set, apint_create_from_hex (small and large), apint_format_as_hex (small and large), apint_compare, units tests for these functions as well.